Life With Bobux

 If your child has wide feet, it’s more important than ever to make sure you’re fitting them in the right shoes.
 Putting them in ill-fitting shoes could lead to all manner of foot problems as well as impede natural, healthy foot development.
-The same goes for children with narrow feet.
+The same goes for kids shoes for narrow feet.

-We’ve heard plenty of questions around children with wide or narrow feet.
+We’ve heard plenty of questions around narrow feet vs wide feet.
 So we’ve tried to answer some of your biggest concerns here.
 Read on to find out the best solutions to cladding your baby’s feet!

 It’s Natural – to a Degree

 We’ll start by saying babies’ feet do tend to be thick, tapering in at the heel.
 Newborns have a protective padding that makes the foot appear wider than an adult’s.
 It’s that very fleshiness – the square toes and rounded heel – that makes us go gaga over baby feet.
 The best baby shoe brands will factor that natural width into their designs.